"My dear friend, I pray that everything may go well with you and that you may be in good health–as I know you are well

-Life With Cancer information is available including "Necessary Conversations" workshop dates in November and December.
+Life With Cancer information is available with workshop, meeting, and support group dates.

 Prayer Shawl Ministry

 If you love to knit or crochet, there is a group who meet occasionally and work individually to create beautiful shawls for distribution to those who are ill, hurting, and in need of comfort.

 Do you know someone in need of a prayer shawl?
 Do you want to join the group?